thedavecarroll/thedavecarroll.com/_pages/about.md

 search: true
 ---

-I started my career nearly 30 years ago at a small Mom-and-Pop computer store building and repairing home computer systems and peripherals.
+I started my career nearly 30 years ago at a small Mom-and-Pop computer store, building and repairing home computer systems and peripherals.
 To put the timing into perspective, we rented parallel CD-ROM drives and CD-ROM based games because the drives were cost prohibitive to the average gamer.
 Since then, I've worked in the public and private sectors with 17 years in higher education.
 Currently, I am a DevOps engineer for a finance company and use PowerShell and Python daily.